jphooiveld/EventSauceBundle/README.md

 ### Messenger

-By default the synchronous message dispatcher from EventSauce is used.
+By default, the synchronous message dispatcher from EventSauce is used.
 If you enable symfony messenger and provide the service id of the event bus all messages will be handled by the messenger component.

 ### Message repository

-The doctrine message component is automatically installed as dependency.
-Otherwise there would be a non functioning application.
+The doctrine message component will automatically be installed as a dependency, otherwise there would be a non functioning application.
 But if you want to install another type of repository or create your own it's easy to reference it in the service parameter.
 If doctrine is enabled (and it's by default) this will be ignored.

-Configuring aggregates is an easy way to bind your aggregates to a the doctrine message repository with default EventSauce services.
-A compiler pass creates the services automatically internally so you can bind them to parameters in your services.yaml.
+Configuring aggregates is an easy way to bind your aggregates to the message repository with default EventSauce services.
+A compiler pass creates the services automatically internally, so you can bind them to parameters in your services.yaml.

 Let's for example assume you have an aggregate root called Order